 Yes, it was their use of my name that attracted me the first time.
 I’ve been going back ever since.

 The full breakfast is £7.20.
-A little pricey but totally worth it, and actually one of the cheaper place in town.
+Maybe a little pricey for a budget traveler, but totally worth it and actually one of the cheaper places in town.
 There are only a handful of seats and reservations aren’t available.
 The best idea is to get there shortly after they open, especially if you’re going with a group.
-Hours are 9-5 Mon-Sat and 10-5 Sunday.
+Hours are Mon-Sat 9-5 and Sunday 10-5.
 Location: 7 Home St, Edinburgh EH3 9JR.

 Union of Genius